TNolan01/tommy1/README.md

 #### Proposed Strategy

-<p>This market place is quite crowded, and having done some market research it is clear there are many competitors in this E-commerce space.
-I would propose that the business looks toward creating original content for release on social channels.</p>
+<p>The business supplies a wide range of agricultural, landscaping and construction products.
+This market place is quite crowded, having done some market research it is clear there are many competitors in this E-commerce space.
+I would propose that the business looks toward creating original content for release on their social channels.</p>
 <p>A search of Youtube brought up a number of Irish channels in the Agricultrual space which have been releasing content on YouTube.
 The content is organic and primarily catalogues the goings on and happenings in their business.
-As you skip through some of this content you can see the rapid development of connections between the content creators and their suppliers with benefit for both parties. </p>
+As you skip through some of this content you can see the rapid development of connections between the content creators and their suppliers with benefit for both parties.

-<p>This type of content creation could work very well for this business.</p>
+This type of content creation could work very well for this business. </p>
+<p>Visual media intends to inspire.
+For years media companies have created a steady supply a home and garden renovation programs.
+Many of this content is sponsered by business or products which related to these sectors.
+The content is hugely popular with most of daytime tv channels carry some form of such programming and several satellite channels dedicated entirely to home and garden programming. </p>
+<p>This business offer products to the 'Trade' sector, a Business to Business (B2B) relationship, and it sells products direct to the Customer in a Business to Customer (B2C) Relationship.The purpose of this new E-commerce platform is to target and expand the B2C portion of the companies business.
+That being said, once the the new site is deployed it would serve as a resource for the B2B customers. </p>
+<p>It would be beneficial to develop a marketing relationship between both parties in the B2B relationship.
+The contractor party could supply the e-commerce site with content, images and or video clips of work doing using product(s) supplied by the business.
+The site could use this content for marketing purpose and reference, acknowledge and advertise the contractor whom did the work.</p>

 <strong>Strategy</strong>: